shivamyadav121/image-resizer/README.md

 # Pro Resizer

-A professional, high-performance image resizer and compressor that works 100% in the browser.
+An image resizer and compressor that works 100% in the browser.
 No server uploads, no privacy concerns. https://shivamyadav121.github.io/image-resizer2/

 ##  Features